matter-labs/zksync-era/docs/guides/external-node/07_snapshots_recovery.md

 Instead of initializing a node using a Postgres dump, it's possible to configure a node to recover from a protocol-level snapshot.
 This process is much faster and requires much less storage.
-Postgres database of a mainnet node recovered from a snapshot is only about 300GB.
+Postgres database of a mainnet node recovered from a snapshot is less than 500GB.
 Note that without [pruning](08_pruning.md) enabled, the node state will continuously grow at a rate about 15GB per day.

 ## How it works